Litecoin Wiki ▷ What is LTC? Cryptocurrency & more!

-Charlie Lee remains one of the most influential people in the crypto-currency field, many of whom refer to him as SatoshiLite.
+Charlie Lee remains one of the most influential people in the cryptocurrency space, many of whom refer to him as SatoshiLite.

 Satoshi Nakamoto: was the code name of the creator of Bitcoin.
-To this day no one knows his true identity.
-Charlie Lee's nickname, SatoshiLite, is just a commentary that calls him the little brother of the mysterious Bitcoin creator.
+Nobody knows his true identity to this day.
+Charlie Lee's nickname, SatoshiLite, is just a comment referring to him as the little brother of the mysterious Bitcoin creator.

-On December 20, 2017, Charlie Lee announced on Reddit that he had sold all the LTC he owned.
-He cited a conflict of interest, as his comments on Twitter had such an impact on the price of LTC.
+On December 20, 2017, Charlie Lee announced on Reddit that he had sold all of the LTC he owned.
+He cited a conflict of interest because his comments on Twitter had such an impact on the LTC price.
 Lee went on to state that he “will not leave Litecoin.
-I will still spend all my time working on Litecoin.
-If Litecoin is successful, I will still be rewarded in many different ways, just not directly through coin ownership."
+I will still be spending all of my time working on Litecoin.
+If Litecoin is successful, I will still be rewarded in many different ways, just not directly through owning coins. ”

 Who is SatoshiLite?

-Charlie Lee was born in the Ivory Coast.
+Charlie Lee was born in Ivory Coast.
 His parents were Chinese pioneers who went to Africa in the 1960s.
-When Charlie was 13 years old, he moved to the USA and graduated from MIT with a master's degree in computer science.
+When Charlie was 13 he moved to the United States and graduated from MIT with a Masters in Computer Science.

-After leaving college, Charlie worked as a software developer at Kana Communications for 3 years.
+After leaving college, Charlie worked as a software engineer at Kana Communications for 3 years.
 He then moved to Guidewire Software and held the position of Senior Software Engineer for 4 years.

-It seems that Charlie's skills as a software developer have been recognized and in 2007 Google joined.
-At Google, Lee worked on projects like YouTube Mobile and the Chrome operating system.
-While still working at Google, Charlie founded LTC.
+It seems that Charlie's skills as a software developer were recognized and in 2007 Google joined them.
+At Google, Lee worked on projects such as YouTube Mobile and the Chrome operating system.
+While he was still at Google, Charlie founded LTC.

 In 2013, SatoshiLite left Google to join Coinbase as Director of Engineering and left that position in June 2017 to pursue the Litecoin project full time.

-You can follow Charlie on Twitter and keep up to date with his thoughts on the crypto currency markets and Litecoin.
+You can Charlie on Twitter and stay up to date with his thoughts on the cryptocurrency markets and Litecoin.

 Which crypto should you choose?
 LTC or Bitcoin?

 The first thing to know is that LTC and Bitcoin are NOT in competition with each other.
-The idea is that both crypto currencies coexist, with Litecoin for smaller transactions and Bitcoin for larger transactions.
-Both crypto-currencies are also considered as a store of value.
+The idea is that both cryptocurrencies exist side by side, with Litecoin being used for smaller transactions and Bitcoin for larger transactions.
+Both cryptocurrencies are also viewed as a store of value.

 - Cheaper transactions.